Beetroot aptamer

 (Clicking the "Settings/Controls info" to turn Spin off)

 In 2023, Luiz F. M. Passalacqua et al. analyzed the structure of the Beetroot-DFAME complex through crystallization, diffraction data collection, structure determination and refinement.
+The overall structure of Beetroot bound to different fluorescent molecules closely resembles that of the wild-type Beetroot fluorophore complex.
+These small molecules bind at both ends of the eight-tiered quadruplex at the Beetroot dimer interface, occupying the same pocket and adopting a nearly planar conformation.
 The atomic coordinates and structure factor amplitudes have been deposited with Protein Data bank under accession codes 8EYU (Beetroot-DFAME), 8EYV (Beetroot-DFHO), 8EYW (Beetroot-ThT), and 8F0N (Beetroot A16U, U38G-DFHO)[2].

 Additional available structures that have been solved and detailed information are accessible on Structures page.